santonow/advanced-monte-carlo-methods/README.md

 number of classes, whereas Alias method takes constant (O(1)) time relative to the number of classes (the length of probability vector).

+It is worth noting that Alias method takes O(n) preprocessing time, whereas cdf method in principle doesn't (although in this implementation the intervals are sorted, so the "biggest" is checked first.)

 To create a comparison between each method in terms of their validity (i.e. if the method's results are roughly the same and consistent with the probability vector specified) use the following script call: